-You cannot open the Exchange Management Console (EMC) in Microsoft Exchange Server 2007.
-Additionally, you receive the following error message:
+You cannot open the Exchange Management Console in Exchange Server 2007

 This problem may also occur if Exchange Powershell cannot connect to a server that has stored credentials.
 Exchange Powershell must connect to the server to retrieve forest information that is incorrect or that does not have correct permissions.

 - Use a new account to log on to the computer on which the corrupted profile resides.

 - In My Computer, locate the "Documents and Settings\user profile" folder.